civilservicelgbt/civilservicelgbt.github.io/_conference/session-1.md

 section: agenda
 sequence: 2
 ---
-O﻿pening remarks from:

-1. Jim Harra, Permanent Secretary of HM Revenue and Customs and Civil Service LGBT+ Inclusion Champion
-2. J﻿ohn Peart, Chair of the Civil Service LGBT+ Network
+O﻿pening remarks from the Civil Service LGBT+ Inclusion Champion, Jim Harra, and the Chair of the Civil Service LGBT+ Network, John Peart.